 On April 1, 1896, the First Presbyterian Church became the second organized congregation to be founded within the boundaries of what would become the city of Miami on July 28, 1896.
 The first church founded within the city limits was the Greater AME Bethel Church which was organized in the home of Miami pioneer Alexander C. Lightburn on March 12, 1896.

-The service on April 1st was conducted in a tent near the Miami River along Avenue D. Avenue D was later renamed Miami Avenue.
+The service on April 1 was conducted in a tent near the Miami River along Avenue D. Avenue D was later renamed Miami Avenue.

-By 1947, First Presbyterian needed more space and decided to relocate to 609 Brickell Avenue.
-The new church on Brickell Avenue was completed in 1949 and the congregation has remained at this location in Brickell to this day.Click Here to Subscribe
+By 1947, First Presbyterian needed more space and relocated to 609 Brickell Avenue.
+The new church on Brickell Avenue was completed in 1949 and the congregation has remained at this location to this day.
+Part of the church from the downtown structure was relocated to the Brickell location and integrated into the Flagler Chapel.Click Here to Subscribe

-- Figure 1: The First Presbyterian Church in 1903.
+- Figure 2: The First Presbyterian Church in 1903.
 Image courtesy of Florida Memory.